 HOW THE CAPS ARE MADE

-All the caps for sale by the capalog are made in house and in small batches.
+All the caps for sale by the capalog are made in house and in small weekly batches.

-The pieces are then sewn together using one wee vintage but sturdy bernina domestic sewing machine.
+All the bulk of the sewing is then done on a sewing machine and the seams are sewn together using one wee vintage but sturdy bernina domestic sewing machine.

 Lastly the headbands are added to an exact headsize and any linings are added by hand if needed.
 Before the final labels are also added on.